-If you’re not being paid via direct deposit, sign up.
-Some employers will let you split your paycheck among two or more accounts.
+If you’re not being paid automatically via direct deposit, sign up.
+Some employers will let you split your paycheck among multiple accounts.
 If that’s possible, send at least 10 percent of earnings to your savings account.

 For expense tracking, skip the spreadsheets and use an app or tracking software, such as our partner PowerWallet.

 Minimalism is one of the core principles of simple living.

 The less stuff you have, the less time you’ll spend maintaining, rearranging and obsessing over what you’ve got.
 Plus, when you stop spending, you have more money for saving, or for splurging on important things.

 wavebreakmedia / Shutterstock.com

 As the UCLA researchers discovered, clutter can stress us.
 So focus on getting rid of the excess stuff you already own.

 Before investing in yet another organizational system or storage unit, consider boxing items and shipping them to the thrift store or the landfill.
 Or, sell what you don’t need.
 After all, simplifying can be good for your wallet as well as your state of mind.